microsoft/vscode-python-devicesimulator/README.md

 #### V. Deploy your code to the physical device

-Before deploying the python code to your CPX device, you need to format your device following these tutorials:
+Before deploying the Python code to your CPX device, you need to format your device by following these tutorials:

 1. Download the firmware with the .uf2 file (link: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart).
 2. Download the lastest version of the cpx library (link: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).